-Value and exchange rates of the New Zealand dollar
+Value and exchange

-The New Zealand dollar initially pegged to the US dollar, when one New Zealand dollar valued at USD1.43.
-In November 1967, after the British pound’s devaluation, one New Zealand dollar traded at USD1.12.
-In 1971, the US decided to devalue its currency in relation to gold, and by December of that year the New Zealand dollar pegged at USD1.216, with a fluctuation range of 4.5%.
+The New Zealand dollar was initially pegged to the US dollar and NZ$1 was valued at US$1.43.
+In November 1967, after the British pound’s devaluation, NZ$1 traded at US$1.12.
+In 1971, the US decided to devalue its currency in relation to gold, and by December of that year, NZ$1 was pegged at US$1.216, with a fluctuation range of 4.5%.

 In between July 1973 to March 1985, a trade-weighted basket of currencies called the trade weighted index (TWI) determined the value of the New Zealand dollar.
 In September 1974, Australia decided to peg its currency against the TWI to try and minimise fluctuations that arose because of its peg to the US dollar.
 In November 1976, the peg to the TWI changed to a moving peg, which led to periodical adjustments in the peg’s actual value.